May 4, 2020

 Scoring The Results

-The Tactical Model is run full market cycle beginning October 2007 to calculate Compound Annual Growth Rate (CAGR), Maximum Monthly and Daily Drawdown, and a number of other statistics including monthly and annual returns.
+The Tactical Model is run through two full market cycles to calculate Compound Annual Growth Rate (CAGR), Maximum Monthly and Daily Drawdown, and a number of other statistics including monthly and annual returns.

 The benefit of looking at the full cycle is the perspective on equity bear market performance.
-This shows that the Adaptive Global Strategy performed well during the 2007-2009 bear market and on its rebound.
-For another perspective, we examine statistics for the past 5 and 3 years:
+This shows that the Adaptive Global Strategy performed well during the both the 2000-2002 and 2007-2009 bear markets and on their rebound.

-By way of benchmarking the full market cycle, the Vanguard Balanced Index Fund, which invests 60% in equities and 40% in investment grade bonds, shows a CAGR of 6.7% and a MaxMD of 32.6%.
+By way of benchmarking, the S&P 500 (SPY) shows a CAGR of 5.4% and a MaxMD of 50.8% while the Vanguard Balanced Index Fund, which invests 60% in equities and 40% in investment grade bonds, shows a CAGR of 5.7% and a MaxMD of 32.6%.

-- Assume that the Maximum Monthly Drawdown (8.7%) occurs on the day that investment in the strategy takes place.
-That leaves 91.3%.
+- Assume that the Maximum Monthly Drawdown (7.7%) occurs on the day that investment in the strategy takes place.
+That leaves 92.3% to invest.

 The calculated Sustainable Withdrawal Rate is well above the yields on all of our funds.
 How is this possible?
 It is due to large capital gains, especially during the early stages of the bull market.
 While capital gains are great, we want to identify a rate which does not rely upon out sized capital gains.
 Running the Tactical Model with different withdrawal rates provides some additional insight: